Statistics for dark matter subhalo searches in gamma rays from a kinematically constrained population model: Fermi-LAT-like telescopes: Detectability of subhalos as pointlike sources

-In \citefig{fig:sigvmax}, we show the results obtained using \citeeq{eq:sigvmax} for the determination of $\sigv_{\rm max}$ as a function of the WIMP mass \mchi, after integration of the gamma-ray fluxes in the 1-100~GeV energy range and using typical efficiency parameters for \href{https://www.slac.stanford.edu/exp/glast/groups/canda/lat_Performance.htm}{Fermi}, recalled at the beginning of \citesec{sssec:diff_bgs}.
-We report the limits derived from the simplified statistical analysis as dashed ($\theta_{\rm r}= 0.1^\circ$) and dotted curves ($\theta_{\rm r}=1^\circ$, respectively), which have been obtained in a pointing direction $(l_{c},b_c)=(0^\circ,10^\circ)$---``approx.'' in the legends.
+In \citefig{fig:sigvmax}, we show the results obtained using \citeeq{eq:sigvmax} for the determination of $\sigv_{\rm max}$ as a function of the WIMP mass \mchi, after integration of the gamma-ray fluxes in the $1-100$~GeV energy range and using typical efficiency parameters for \href{https://www.slac.stanford.edu/exp/glast/groups/canda/lat_Performance.htm}{Fermi}, recalled at the beginning of \citesec{sssec:diff_bgs}.
+We report the limits derived from the very simplified statistical analysis presented just above as dashed (for $\theta_{\rm r}= 0.1^\circ$) and dotted curves ($\theta_{\rm r}=1^\circ$, respectively), which have been obtained in a pointing direction $(l_{c},b_c)=(0^\circ,10^\circ)$---dubbed ``approx.'' in the legends.
 We assume DM annihilation into $b\bar{b}$ (left panels) and $\tau^+\tau^-$ pairs (right panels), use $\tilde n_\sigma=3$, and take two values for the observation time $\tilde{\cal T}$: 2 (blue), and 10~yr (red curves, respectively).
-We have consider both an NFW Galactic halo (top panels) and a cored halo (bottom panels).
-We compare our results with the limits obtained by the Fermi Collaboration from the analysis of the diffuse Galactic emission \cite{FermiLATCollaborationEtAl2012} (dark gray area), using two years of data, and, for the sake of completeness, from satellite dwarf galaxies \cite{AckermannEtAl2015c,AlbertEtAl2017} (light gray area).
-We also report results from a more complete likelihood analysis that will be discussed later (solid curves).
-We see that the simplified approach underestimates the real experimental sensitivity by almost an order of magnitude, but has a rather similar dependence in WIMP mass.
+We have considered both an NFW Galactic halo (top panels) and a cored halo (bottom panels).
+We compare our results with the limits obtained by the Fermi Collaboration from the analysis of the diffuse Galactic emission \cite{FermiLATEtAl2012} (dark gray area), using two years of data, and, for the sake of completeness, from satellite dwarf galaxies \cite{AckermannEtAl2015c,AlbertEtAl2017} (light gray area).
+We also report results from a more complete likelihood analysis that will be discussed later (solid and dotted-dashed curves).
+We see that the simplified approach underestimates the real experimental sensitivity by almost an order of magnitude.
+Notwithstanding, it has a rather similar dependence in WIMP mass.
 The difference in sensitivity mostly comes from the fact that we use a single angular and energy bin, and therefore neglect a significant amount of available information.
 However, it is interesting to note that once we correctly rescale our effective sensitivity number $\tilde n_\sigma$, we can grossly match with the correct limit.
-This means that this simplified formalism may help capture the asymptotic behavior of the sensitivity to DM subhalos.
+This means that this simplified formalism may help capture the main dependencies and asymptotic behavior of a more realistic sensitivity to DM subhalos.